blpsoares/populate-mongodb-docker/README.md

 OR

-2. Exec `docker exec -it mongo-fakedb bun src/app.js` //COPY THIS COMMAND AND PASTE O YOUR SHELL
+2. Exec `docker exec -it mongo-fakedb bun src/app.js`

 After execute the populate command, you can see this on your terminal: